 Quest Diagnostics has initiated a comprehensive process to comply with Dodd Frank Section 1502, including supply chain due diligence measures and internal controls.
 Pursuant to this policy, Quest Diagnostics is specifically:

 - Using the OECD Due Diligence Guidance as the international framework for meeting the sourcing expectations of our customers, regulators and stakeholders.

-- Strengthening its due diligence capabilities and processes to help identify the source of any conflict minerals that may be present in company products.
+- Maintaining its due diligence capabilities and processes to help identify the source of any conflict minerals that may be present in company products.

 - For further information, questions or to report any issues regarding the Quest Diagnostics conflict mineral program, please call: 973-520-2900 (our investor relations line), or contact the Quest Diagnostics Legal Department by calling 973-520-2700.

 This policy will be regularly reviewed and updated.